The Stable Limit DAHA and the Double Dyck Path Algebra: The double Dyck path algebra

 The elements act on $\P_k^+$ via the standard representation of $\H_k^+$ (see Proposition \ref{laurent rep}).
 We extend their action to $\P(k)^+$ as $\Sym[\mathbf{X}_k]$-linear maps.
 Let be the canonical inclusion map.
 Denote

-Recall that the Hall-Littlewood symmetric functions $P_\lambda(X,\tc)$ are a distinguished basis of the ring of symmetric functions $\Sym[X]$, indexed by partitions $\lambda$.
-There is a remarkable family of linear operators $\Bo_n$, $n\geq 0$, and $\Bo_\infty$ on $\Sym[X]$, defined as follows. $\Bo_\infty$ is the operator of left multiplication by the elementary symmetric function $e_1[X]=X$ and $\Bo_0$ is the operator defined by
+Recall that the Hall-Littlewood symmetric functions \gls{HL} are a distinguished basis of the ring of symmetric functions $\Sym[\Xb]$, indexed by partitions $\lambda$.
+There is a remarkable family of linear operators \gls{B}, $n\geq 0$, on $\Sym[\Xb]$, defined as follows. $\Bo_\infty$ is the operator of left multiplication by the elementary symmetric function $e_1[\Xb]=\Xb$ and $\Bo_0$ is the operator defined by

 For $n\geq 0$, let $\Bo_{n+1}:=[\Bo_\infty,\Bo_n]$.

 The operator is defined to be the $\P_{k-1}^+$-linear map which, on elements of the form $x_k^nF[\mathbf{X}_{k}]$ acts as

 The operators $\Bo_n$, $n\geq 0$, are creation operators for the Hall-Littlewood symmetric functions.
 They are (modulo a change of variable) the vertex operators in \cite{Jing} (see also \cite{Mac}*{\S III.5, Exp.
 8}).
 They are particular cases of more general operators (as in \cites{GHT, BGHT}) depending of both parameters $\qc, \tc$, which can be described more explicitly using plethystic substitution.
 In our case,